lenngro/lanyon/_posts/2020-10-25-Opportunities-Machine-Learning-Healthcare/2020-10-25-Opportunities-Machine-Learning-Healthcare.md

 ## Why Machine Learning for Healthcare matters
 The usage of data to address health problems is crucial: humans collect information about the patient and his condition to determine an appropriate treatment which directly yields the need for complete documentation and precise information extraction.

-Modern elctronic health records provide more and more data to support clinical staff and allow for more insight about a patient's condition.
+Modern electronic health records provide more and more data to support clinical staff and allow for more insight about a patient's condition.

 Recent machine learning research has shown to be an effective way to leverage the potential of collected patient documentation to create meaningful applications that help both doctors and patients:
 * [Development and Validation of a Deep Learning Algorithm for Detection of Diabetic Retinopathy in Retinal Fundus Photographs, Gulshan et al. 2016][1]